 SunRail trains currently run Monday – Friday only.
 Our schedule is designed to be consistent with rush hour, when traffic on 1-4 is at its worst.
 During morning and evening peak hours, the trains operate every 30 minutes.
 During off peak hours (midday and late evening) the trains operate every 2 – 2 ½ hours.
 SunRail trains do not operate on the following holidays – Martin Luther King, Jr. Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, Christmas Day, and New Year’s Day.
 A full schedule is available at SunRail.com.

 How does the train schedule work?

-The train schedule is divided into three sections: morning, midday and evening service.
-During morning and evening service, most trains run every 30 minutes, and during midday service, trains run less frequently.
+The train schedule is divided into three sections: morning and evening peak service, midday and evening service.
+During morning and evening peak service, most trains run every 30 minutes, and during midday and evening service, trains run less frequently.
 All times listed on the schedule are departure times.
-All Northbound trains originate from Sand Lake Road in Orange County, and Southbound trains originate from DeBary in Volusia County.
+All Northbound trains originate from Poinciana in Osceola County, and Southbound trains originate from DeBary in Volusia County.
 You should always consult the schedule prior to going to a station to plan your trip both to and from your destination.
 SunRail trains adhere to a strict schedule and depart on time, so please be sure that you’re ticketed, tapped on and ready to board at least five minutes before the train’s scheduled departure time.

 How can I get a copy of the train schedule?

-You can find a printable version of our train schedule by clicking here.
-SunRail schedules also are available on board all SunRail trains.
+You can find a printable version of our train schedule on SunRail.com.
+SunRail schedules are available on board all SunRail trains.